rohanray/roray-dev-site/content/blog/java-io-uring-ffm.md

 By leveraging these components, developers can build high-performance applications that take advantage of native libraries and system resources while maintaining the safety and ease of use that Java provides especially in below use cases:

-- **Performance-Critical Applications**: Applications that require high performance, such as game engines, scientific computing, Ultra Low Level (ULL) High Frequency Trading (HFT) systems and real-time systems, can benefit from direct access to native code and memory.
+- **Performance-Critical Applications**: Applications that require high performance such as game engines, scientific computing, Ultra Low Level (ULL) High Frequency Trading (HFT) systems and real-time systems can benefit from direct access to native code and memory.
 - **Big Data and Machine Learning**: Libraries like TensorFlow and PyTorch often require efficient memory management and native code execution, making FFM a suitable choice for integrating these libraries into Java applications.
 - **Interoperability with Other Languages**: FFM allows Java applications to easily call functions written in other languages, such as C or C++, enabling developers to leverage existing libraries and codebases
 - **Low-Level System Access**: Applications that need to interact with low-level system resources, such as hardware devices or operating system APIs, can use FFM to access these resources directly from Java e.g. accessing NIC for Kernel bypass networking, accessing GPU for parallel processing, etc.
 - **High Performance Computing (HPC)**: FFM can be used in HPC applications where performance is critical, such as simulations, numerical computations, and data processing tasks that require efficient memory management and native code execution.
-- **High Performance File/Data I/O**: Database files, large binary files, and other data-intensive applications can benefit by using techniques like memory-mapped files which allow direct access to file contents in memory, random access, bulk read, minimize OS calls, Zero copy & no/low GC pressure by avoiding Heap, multi-process file coordination with locks improving I/O performance and reducing latency.
+- **High Performance File/Data I/O**: Database files, large binary files, and other data-intensive applications can benefit by using techniques like memory-mapped files which allow direct access to file contents in memory, random access, bulk read, minimize OS calls, Zero copy & low GC pressure by avoiding Heap, multi-process file coordination with locks improving I/O performance and reducing latency.
 - **Custom High Performance Low Latency RPC**: Remote Procedure Calls (RPC) can be optimized using FFM to reduce serialization/deserialization overhead, enabling faster communication with high throughput between distributed systems.

 <br>

 # Demo Example

 Let's see a small example of effective usage of FFM.
-As a Proof of Concept, we will create a TCP server using <a href="https://developers.redhat.com/articles/2023/04/12/why-you-should-use-iouring-network-io" target="_blank" rel="noopener noreferrer">io_uring</a> (Linux kernel interface for asynchronous I/O operations) and Java FFM API.
-The actual TCP server using io_uring is implemented in C. We will use various APIs (standard TCP operations) viz. accept, listen, connect, send, receive etc. in Java using Foreign Function.
+As a Proof of Concept, we will create a TCP server using <a href="https://developers.redhat.com/articles/2023/04/12/why-you-should-use-iouring-network-io" target="_blank" rel="noopener">io_uring</a> (Linux kernel interface for asynchronous I/O operations) and Java FFM API.
+The actual TCP server using io_uring is implemented in C. We will use various APIs (standard TCP operations) viz. accept, listen, connect, send, receive etc. in Java through Foreign Functions mapping the actual C functions.

 This is by no means a production ready code.
 The goal is to showcase the ease of use and integration of FFM with existing C libraries.
 We also won't be going into details of TCP server implementation in C nor what is io_uring as it's beyond the scope of this article.